- Consult with your Boren campus representative about your on-campus deadline and requirements.

 - Have you participated in ROTC – Choose yes or no. If you have, you will be asked if you are currently in ROTC.

-- The application includes two essays, the first of which is a maximum of 800 words and the second of which is a maximum of 1,000 words.
+- The application includes two essays, with a maximum of 800 words for each essay.

 - Please read and agree to the statement by clicking the box.
 In order to actually submit the application, you must agree to this statement.
 Please Note: This does not submit your application.
 First, you will be asked to complete references, review your application, and click the final submit button.